rueveydaakuel/MediCeck/README.md

 ---

-Before we dive into the details, here's a sketch of the MCheck app's user interface:
+Before we dive into the details, here's a sketch of the MediCheck app's user interface:

 ![Skizze der MCheck App](./public/ForReadme.png)